-After all, of course your body runs on food.
+After all, of course, your body runs on food.
 Duh.

 When you eat other foods, you might feel energized and alive.
-(And some foods, even if you overeat them, you still might feel good or average.)
+(And with some foods, even if you overeat them, you still might feel good or average.)

-And so on.
+and so on.

-Food for thought.
+Food for thought

 Now that I have you thinking about calories, let's look at how this little form of digestible energy—the kcal—interacts with your human body.